readwritetools/rwt-nested-menu/readme.md

 Sometimes you need to provide your website visitors with quick access to a large quantity of pages without cluttering the main reading area of the page.

-The <span>rwt-nested-menu</span> web component does this by keeping a menu collapsed at the top of the page until the user needs it.
+The <span>rwt-nested-menu</span> DOM component does this by keeping a menu collapsed at the top of the page until the user needs it.

 When the menu is activated, it opens up as a multi-column panel, where the